mrismanaziz/Reforestation/README.md

-## What do you call a duck that gets all A's?
-A wise quacker.
+## What do you get when you cross a snowman with a vampire?
+Frostbite.